Publishing with a purpose

-Our US distributor, University of Chicago Press (UCP) has temporarily closed their warehouse and so there will be some delay in supplying print orders in the US.
-However, UCP are working hard to direct orders to be alternative printing agents.
+Our US distributor, University of Chicago Press (UCP), has now reopened their warehouse and so have resumed supplying print orders in the US.
 US details can be found here.

-Please remember, all our books are available to buy in eBooks formats, including ePub, ePDF and Mobi, through a host of eBook providers found here.
+Please remember that all our books are available to buy in eBook formats, including ePub, ePDF and Mobi, through a host of eBook providers found here.

 As the situation unfolds we will regularly update this page with any changes or BUP news but we hope that our entire community is safe and healthy.
 If there is anything we can do to help, please don’t hesitate to reach out.